How Often Should You Replace Mulch?

 Plastic sheeting

-Plastic sheeting is a convenient solution for a no-fuss, weed-free garden.
-However, its longevity can be an issue.
-Sun exposure can make it brittle and cause cracks, while water pooling can lead to mold or rot.
+Sun exposure can make plastic sheeting brittle and cause cracks, while water pooling can lead to mold or rot.
 In raised beds or open areas, temperature changes and roots can cause it to tear.
-It’s a good idea to check it annually for any damage.

-My tip: Cover your plastic sheeting with a more durable option, such as stones or wood chips, to shield it from UV rays and help it last longer.
+Cover your plastic sheeting with stones or wood chips to shield it from UV rays and help it last longer.
 The plastic will also help your wood chips last longer, as they won’t be directly in contact with your soil.

 Signs it’s time to replace your mulch

-Color fading: Fading color is a clear sign your mulch needs a refresh.
-Dyed mulch typically fades within 6 to 12 months, while natural wood mulches turn gray in about a year.
-Raking the top layer can revive some of the color, but if it still looks dull, it’s probably time to reapply.
+Fading color is a clear sign your mulch needs a refresh.
+Dyed mulch typically fades within 6-12 months, while natural wood mulches turn gray in about a year.

-Less depth: Over time, your mulch will thin out.
-If it’s thinner than 2 inches (use a ruler to check), it’s time to top it off with some new mulch.
+Over time, your mulch will thin out.
+If mulch is thinner than 2 inches (use a ruler to check), it’s time to top it off with some new mulch.
 Make sure your new layer is no deeper than 4 inches.

 Best times to replace mulch